library(learnr)

 rows = 6)

 In predictive models, do not use words like "cause," "influence," "impact," or anything else which suggests causation.
-The best phrasing is in terms of "differences" between groups of units with different values for the covariate of interest.
+The best phrasing is in terms of "differences" between groups of units with different values for a covariate of interest.

 question_text(NULL,